spaceman-dev/GFG-Must-Do-Coding-Questions/Linked_Lists/README.md

         Rotate 2: 7 -> 8 -> 9 -> 2 -> 4
         Rotate 3: 8 -> 9 -> 2 -> 4 -> 7

+## 8. Nth node from end of Linked List:
+    Given a linked list consisting of L nodes and given a number N. The task is to find the Nth node from the end of the linked list.
+    Example 1:
+    Input: N = 2, LinkedList: 1->2->3->4->5->6->7->8->9
+    Output: 8
+    Explanation: In the first example, there are 9 nodes in linked list and we need to find 2nd node from end.
+2nd node from end is 8.

 ## 9. Flattening a Linked List:
     Given a Linked List of size N, where every node represents a sub-linked-list and contains two pointers:
     (i) a next pointer to the next node,